House OKs debt ceiling bill to avoid default, sends Biden-McCarthy deal to Senate

 The hard-fought deal pleased few, but lawmakers assessed it was better than the alternative — a devastating economic upheaval if Congress failed to act.
 Tensions ran high throughout the day as hard-right Republicans refused the deal, while Democrats said “extremist” GOP views were risking a debt default as soon as next week.

-With the House vote of 314-117, the bill now heads to the Senate with passage expected by week's end.
+With an overwhelming House vote, 314-117, the bill now heads to the Senate with passage expected by week's end.

 McCarthy insisted his party was working to “give America hope” as he launched into a late evening speech extolling the bill's budget cuts, which he said were needed to curb Washington's “runaway spending.”